-Smoking prevalence continues to fall with the level of current smokers in Norfolk lower than England.
+Smoking prevalence continues to fall with the level of current smokers in Norfolk is similar to England.
 Smoking prevalence is influenced by a number of demographic factors, Norfolk has a Tobacco Control Strategy revised in March 2016.
-Admission episodes for alcohol-related conditions – narrow definition is worse for Norfolk than East of England and as well as England as a whole.
+Admission episodes for alcohol-related conditions – narrow definition is worse for Norfolk than England.
 The age group with the highest admission episodes is that of the 40-64 year old and although within this group males have a higher rate.
-For this age group Norfolk is significantly worse than the England value.Cannabis is the most commonly used drug by adults in the UK, fewer younger people are using heroin, and the population in treatment for heroin problems is getting older.
+For this age group Norfolk is worse than England.Cannabis is the most commonly used drug by adults in the UK, fewer younger people are using heroin, and the population in treatment for heroin problems is getting older.
 Cocaine and ecstasy remain popular and ‘Legal highs’ pose dangers to users because new substances are rapidly appearing on the market.
 ‘Prescription only’ or ‘over the counter’ drugs are also substances included in addiction.
 Monitoring the prescription, abuse and withdrawal from certain prescription drugs has implications for primary healthcare, both in terms of practice and budgets.

 Norfolk has three prisons; HMP Bure, HMP Norwich and HMP Wayland.
 Offenders are more likely to smoke, misuse drugs and/or alcohol, suffer mental health problems, report having a disability, self-harm, attempted suicide and die prematurely compared to the general population.
 The links between poor health and reoffending have been documented along with the links with drugs and alcohol, housing and employment.
 Norfolk’s level of reoffending as a percentage of those who reoffend is similar to the national level, however first time offenders rate is higher than the national figure.

-2014 | Norfolk County Council
+Offender health profile for Norfolk 2014 | Norfolk County Council

-Over 90,000 people in Norfolk provide unpaid informal care every year which would cost the taxpayer over £500m to buy.
-Over half of carers are female, the majority of carers are over 50; just under 40% are aged 50-64 and just under 30% are 65 and over.There is an increased demand on the Carers of older people with Long-term conditions.
+In Norfolk, there are estimated to be just under 100,000 unpaid adult carers who look after a family member or friend.
+Caring affects people from all walks of life, at all ages, living in the smallest village or the larger towns and cities.
+Carers UK has estimated that the care provided in Norfolk by our local adult carers would cost £1.9 billion a year if it had to be paid for by public services.
+More than half of carers are female, the majority of carers are over 50; just under 40% are aged 50-64 and just under 30% are 65 and over.There is an increased demand on the Carers of older people with Long-term conditions.
 The health and wellbeing of carers is also reported to be affected by the levels of caring, with Carers who care for someone for more than 50 hours a week twice as likely to be in poor health as non-carers.
 Carers UK report “Alone and caring” reveal 8 out of 10 carers have felt lonely or isolated as a result of their caring responsibilities.
 57% had lost touch with friends and family and 38% of carers in full time employment have felt isolated from other people at work.